somayaji-a/reload-lite/README.md

 This Project Requires Firebase credentials and either Postgres or MongoDB credentials.
 Simply substitute the credentials into the appropriate env variables in both the client and server.

-Obtaining credentials from Firebase can be found in the Saas Starter Kit docs.
+How to obtain the credentials from Firebase can be found in the Saas Starter Kit docs.
 Postgres and MongoDB credentials are user set.

 Required Environment Variables